The Waning Years of Earth: Late 21st Century to 2150

 The First Corporate War: Circa 2190

 By 2185, the core worlds of the Orion Belt were colonized by over 200 corporate powers.
 The majority of the colonies were sponsored by the most prosperous 15 corporations, which were based around the gas giants in the Sol System.
-With the discovery of an ever-increasing amount of planets in nearby galaxies, which included super gas giants that surpassed the gravity well of Jupiter, many corporations established headquarters outside of Sol, choosing to forsake what appeared to them as the now-ancient home world of Earth.
+With the discovery of an ever-increasing amount of planets in nearby solar systems, which included super gas giants that surpassed the gravity well of Jupiter, many corporations established headquarters outside of Sol, choosing to forsake what appeared to them as the now-ancient home world of Earth.

 Tensions began to build prior to 2190, as various corporations, seeking to establish their dominance, initiated hostile takeovers, quiet assassinations, and sabotages in a series of power plays.
 This sequence of violence eventually led to the formation of the United Colonies of Earth (UCE) in 2190, as the most powerful 12 corporations of Sol, headquartered at Jupiter, pledged to dismantle their upstart rivals.
 The nexus of the united colonies, or “The Jupiter 12,” which becomes “The Jupiter 10” when Dion and Hesti fold (see the discussion of their failed Venus ventures below), establishes itself as the most powerful mega-conglomeration in Sol space with what becomes its military division, the UCE, which is tasked with protecting its interests.